18F/ffd-microsite/.github/ISSUE_TEMPLATE.md

 **Description**

-*Include a high-level description of the feature or error here including steps of how to recreate it if applicable.
+*Include a high-level description of the feature or error here, including steps for recreating it, if applicable.
 Include any benefits, challenges, or considerations.
 This can be short and sweet.*

 **Ask**